KDAB/knut/docs/API/script/cppdocument.md

 The returned QueryMatch instances will have the following captures available:

-- `call` - The entire call expresssion
+- `call` - The entire call expression
 - `name` - The name of the function (the text will be equal to functionName)
 - `argument-list` - The entire list of arguments, including the surroundg parentheses `()`
 - `arguments` - Each argument provided to the function call, in order, excluding any comments